Custom Metrics

 -

-Average Values: Sets the value to the averge or mean of the event attribute values.
+Average Values: Sets the value to the average or mean of the event attribute values.

 -